Attack of the Killer Donuts: Reception

-On review aggregator website Rotten Tomatoes, Attack of the Killer Donuts has an audience approval rating of 44% based on over 50 reviews.
-Metacritic assigned the film a user score of 7.6 out of 10 based on 18 reviews, indicating "general favorable reviews."
 Jordan Mintzer of The Hollywood Reporter called the movie "[cheap] by the dozen but nonetheless enjoyable."
 Noel Murray of the LA Times criticized the film as "lack[ing] any real imagination", ultimately labeling it as a project "aimed at garbage connoisseurs looking for something dumb to watch with friends on a weekend night."
 Charles Cargile of PopHorror.com complimented the movie as a "fun and cheesy creature feature with likable characters played by a wonderful cast."